nliaquin/linux-guides/arch-install.md

 > ping -c3 google.com

 This just pings 3 times so you don't have to cancel or exit the ping program.

+### Brightness Problem on Laptops
+You're going to notice the screen is really dark on some laptops.
+This is because your laptop has given a ctl module a value indicating that the power is too low, or the laptop is unplugged.
+The default behavior is to respond by lowering backlight brightness to reserve battery.
+Sometimes this just triggers despite being fully charged, so do the following:
+> pacman -Syy

+After this finishes synching with the repositories, you're going to want to download the following package:
+> pacman -S brightnessctl

+After installing, enter this a couple times until you reach the desired brightness level:
+> brightnessctl set 10%+

+### Checking the EFI Status
+All modern computers are EFI-boot, but you might be working with an older motherboard, so you'll want to make sure you know whether or not your computer is using EFI.

+To check, enter:
+> ls /sys/firmware/efi/efivars

+One of two outcomes occur.
+Either you'll see a whole bunch of output, an error, or nothing at all.
+If you see a whole bunch of output on the screen, that means you have efi vars, and thus, efi.
+If no output is given, or an error saying the direcory does not exist, this means you have BIOS-boot.
+This does impact two of the steps later in the installation, so take careful note as to what the output was.

 ### Updating the System Clock